nyimbi/appp_gen/README.md

 also generates a db schema viewer to allow end users to visualize the structure of the database.

-`appgen` is built on top of Flask-AppBuilder, SQLAlchemY, and PostgreSQL Rolw Level Security services, and makes heavy use of stored procedures and functiions for data manipulaTIon and validation.
+`appgen` is built on top of Flask-AppBuilder, SQLAlchemy, It supports and integrates PostgreSQL Row Level Security (RLS) services, and makes heavy use of stored procedures and functions for data manipulaTIon and validation.
 We strongly recommend using PostgreSQL as your database engine, but `appgen` should work with other SQL databases supported by SQLAlchemY.

 ### Installation
 ---------------
+TODO: Note pushed to pypi yet, still a WIP

 To install `appgen`, run the following command:
 ```